 Development of new antibiotics and diagnostic tests is an ongoing process to attempt to stay ahead of resistant bacteria.
 Dr. Michael Bell, deputy director for the CDC’s Division of Healthcare Quality Promotion, shares, “We are approaching a cliff.
 If we don’t take steps to slow or stop drug resistance, we will fall back to a time when simple infections killed people.”

 We can easily all do our part to help counter this harmful trend!
 Connect with Anthem Home Care, Corpus Christi home care experts, for additional information on how we can help, such as through accompanying senior loved ones to healthcare appointments and to receive vaccinations, by making sure that the home environment is clean and sanitary, by providing nutritious meals to increase overall health, and much more.
-Give us a call at 361-643-2323 to learn more about our home care services in your area and how we can keep the seniors you adore healthy and thriving!
+Give us a call at 361-643-2323 to learn more about our home health services in Corpus Christi TX and the surrounding areas!